drachenpapa/drachenpapa/README.md

 I thrive on tackling complex development challenges, with a particular focus on building scalable, high-performance systems and ensuring robust security measures through rigorous testing practices.
 I'm also a certified ISTQB Foundation Level Tester with the Agile Tester Extension, committed to delivering secure and high-quality code, especially in agile environments.

-In my spare time, I love spending time with my family, staying active through jogging and exploring new areas in Pokémon Go.
+In my spare time, I love spending time with my family, staying active through jogging and exploring new areas in Pokémon Go<sup>[?](## "Friend Code: 5204 2596 1853")</sup>.

 ### 🚀 Projects